 6. Demand change in negging tendencies

-Whether you want to know how to get away from a date who is negging or how to handle a more serious relationship with a neg, putting your foot down and demanding a change in their behaviour is your best recourse.
+Whether you want to know how to get away from a date who is negging or how to handle a more serious relationship with a neg, putting your foot down and demanding a change in their behavior is your best recourse.

 7. Decide whether you want to stay